zheniat/CarND-Behavioral-Cloning-P3/readme.md

 ![alt text][image5]
 ![alt text][image6]

-To augment the data sat, I also flipped images and angles to generalize the model away from left turns.
+To augment the data set, I added images with varying brightness, added random shadows, and flipped images and angles to generalize the model away from left turns.
 For example, here is an image that has been flipped:

 ![alt text][image7]

-After the collection process, I had 26,632 data points.
-I doubled the amount of data by adding mirror images.
+After the collection process, I had 38,130 data points.
+I doubled the amount of data by adding mirror images and added 80% more images by augmenting random images (brightness, shadows).
 I then preprocessed this data by cropping the image to focus training on the features close to the road.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4-5 as evidenced by the point of convergence between the training and validation set.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I also discovered that using smaller batch sizes (32) made the model converge better than using large batch sizes (312).